autoscore/autoscore/README.md

     response is “she’ll”).
 This rule is activated by providing contractions to use (there is a default list provided).
 Default is `FALSE`.
+6.  `compound_rule`: Response word counted correct if matching a specified compound.
+This rule is activated by providing a named vector (e.g., `c("junkyard" = "junk yard")` where “junkyard” is the target but some responses were “junk yard”).

 #### Grammar Rules